Journal Articles (Published & In Press)

 - Kardas, M., Kumar, A., & Epley, N. (2019).
 Overly shallow?: Miscalibrated expectations create a barrier to deeper conversation.
 Manuscript in preparation.

 - Kardas, M., Kumar, A., & Epley, N. (2019).
 Let it go: Exaggerating the reputational costs of revealing secrets creates a misplaced barrier to transparency in relationships.
 Manuscript in preparation.

 - Kardas, M., & Epley, N. (2019).
 People are insensitive to social forces that promote common ground during conversation.
 Data collection ongoing.

 - Kardas, M., & Epley, N. (2019).
-It's surprisingly nice to meet you: An expectancy-value theory of people's decisions to socially engage.
+It's surprisingly nice to meet you: An expected-value theory of people's social engagement decisions.
 Data collection ongoing.